 In Moniezia sp. from the Ahilyanagar district, the absolute concentrations of the three biochemical components are as follows: glycogen (14.12 mg/100 ml) > protein (13.10 mg/g) > lipid (12.58 mg/g).
 But when you compare it to host tissues, only the amount of lipids was higher than both groups of host tissues.
 This pattern shows that Moniezia sp. prefers to store lipids over the host environment and keeps its protein and glycogen levels a little lower than those of the host.

 The biochemical characteristics of Monieziasp. from Ahilyanagar district closely resemble those identified in other cestode species from Maharashtra (Humbe et al., 2011; Thosar et al., 2014; Patil and Mukesh, 2023).
 But the exact values may be different because of the host's diet, the quality of the local forage, and environmental factors that are specific to the Ahilyanagar district.
+Mention whether the results were statistically significant or not (p<0.05).

 DISCUSSION

 This study established a complete biochemical baseline for all Moniezia sp. found in Deccani sheep in the Ahilyanagar district of Maharashtra.
 There are three main results that stand out.
 The parasite has less protein and glycogen than the host's intestinal tissue, which means it is taking nutrients from the host.
 Second, and most importantly, Moniezia sp. has more lipids than the host intestinal tissue, which shows that lipids are being stored.
 Third, infection always removes all three biochemical fractions from the host's intestines.
 The biggest drop is in protein, which goes from 2.73 mg/g in a normal intestine to 2.73 mg/g in an infected intestine.
+Check the values.

 Cestodes are made up of 20–40% protein by dry weight (Barrett, 1981).
 This protein is used for enzymes, structures, and reproduction.
 Moniezia sp. has a modest quantity of protein, which corresponds with the theory that intestinal cestodes balance their demand for structural protein with their need for energy from lipids.
 In a place with a lot of nutrients, this works nicely.
 Studies have demonstrated that both avian and bovine cestodes from Maharashtra produce the same amount of protein loss in the intestines of their hosts (Humbe et al., 2011; Patil and Mukesh, 2023).